dhis2/dhis2-docs-implementation/content/chis_implementation/07_training_support.md

 2. Currentness: (Timeliness) The reported data is current and was collected during the correct time frame; the figures are not identical to last month's data, which may indicate falsification of data or submitting an old data set.
 3. Completeness: All forms are completed, and within each form, all required data elements are filled out.
 4. Consistency:
-	a.
-High quality data does not usually vary over time for most PHC activities, apart from seasonal variations.
+	- High quality data does not usually vary over time for most PHC activities, apart from seasonal variations.
-	b.
-Always check data for "outliers" that may reflect data entry errors.
+	- Always check data for "outliers" that may reflect data entry errors.
-	c.
-Data is submitted regularly and on time.
+	- Data is submitted regularly and on time.
 Data reporters are consistent in their adherence to data submission practices.

 These are the items field officers should train their eyes for once data collection begins.
 Issues in data quality could reflect poor or inadequate training.